 After having surgery, it is important for you to follow the suggestions from your healthcare team on how to prevent the risk of infection or re-opening your incision.
 Falling or slipping on wet areas in the bathroom are hazards that you must avoid at any time, but especially if you are going through postop recovery time.
-Learning what medical equipment will help keep you safe in this slippery area of your home is a wise idea for both you and your caregiver.
+Learning what bathroom products will help keep you safe in this slippery area of your home is a wise idea for both you and your caregiver.

 Better Stability at the Toilet

 Many people are weak for a few weeks after undergoing a major surgery.
 The location of your incision also has a lot to do with whether you can sit or stand up easily without putting undue strain on your wound.
 A toilet seat riser cushion, or toilet safety rails are all handy equipment to have in your bathroom while recovering from surgery, or if you suffer from a disability.
 The height of this type of equipment enables you to sit down without assistance and straining your abdomen or other areas that have been compromised due to the surgery.
 Most importantly, the added height enables you to rise from the toilet seat surface without hurting yourself.
 The rails also give you a feeling of security if you are overly fatigued or have bouts of dizziness during your recovery.
 They allow you to hold onto something to provide added stability during the sitting or standing process.

 Medical Equipment for the Bath or Shower